 Meditation is gaining popularity these days because research has proven it is a very safe and effective method to calm both mind and body.

-More and more people from all walks of life are touting it as a crucial part of their day and recommending it to
+More and more people from all walks of life are touting it as a crucial part of their day and recommend it to everyone they know.

 And the interesting thing is that it doesn’t matter if you have an hour or just five minutes, meditation can help to reset your mind and mood.

 Many mental health professionals are recommending meditation to clients in various types of treatment for their mental health conditions.

 Journaling is another healthy way to address mental and emotional well-being.

 It is well known to help individuals cope and deal with stress.

 In fact, studies have shown that keeping a journal helps improve mental distress as well as levels of overall well-being.

 Holistic psychiatry professionals often recommend journaling to their clients as one of the easiest ways to start this new journey of holistic well-being.